Strictly Come Dancing: Series 23 (2025)

+Series 24 (2026)

+The twenty-fourth series began on 19 September 2025.
+Five new professional dancers joined the series alongside new hosts Emma Willis, Josh Widdecombe and professional dancer Johannes Radebe.

 Specials

 Since the inception of Strictly Come Dancing in 2004, several special editions of the show have been transmitted by the BBC each year.
 These have included seasonal specials, charity specials, and variations of the Strictly Come Dancing format.

 Strictly Come Dancing Live!

 Strictly Come Dancing Live! is a nationwide arena tour staged every year since 2008.

 Controversies

 2008 voting system

 On 13 December 2008, Strictly Come Dancing became the subject of press attention and viewer complaints about an error in the voting system during the semi-final of series six.
 In the show, three couples remained in the competition.
 After all three had performed and the judges had given their scores, two of the couples were in joint-first position on the leaderboard, with Tom Chambers and Camilla Dallerup in last place.
 This meant that, no matter how many public votes were cast in their favour, it was mathematically impossible for Chambers and Dallerup to avoid the dance-off.
 This oversight was initially unnoticed by producers until after the public vote became live and viewers were invited to call in and save their favourites at a cost of 15p per vote.
 Once the mistake was finally realised and the public vote was closed, it was announced that all three couples would be put through to the final, all the votes already cast would count towards the final result of the competition, and viewers could apply for a refund if they wished.

 The BBC received 1800 complaints about the incident, while media regulator Ofcom received 297.
 Jon Beazley, the BBC's Head of Entertainment Production, was interviewed on Strictly's spin-off show Strictly Come Dancing: It Takes Two on 15 December.
 He apologised for the oversight, referring to it as an "unprecedented situation".
 On the same day, the BBC posted a statement on its website, which clarified that an independent adjudicator had been consulted to reach a solution that would offer "fairness to the viewers who voted and the contestants themselves".
 The BBC also stated that, following the mistake, "the voting and judging mechanisms used in all BBC voting programmes [had] been thoroughly examined".

 After conducting an investigation, Ofcom concluded that "the mistake had resulted from an oversight, rather than any shortcomings in the technical arrangements for voting or in the handling of votes received", and that they were "satisfied that appropriate steps were taken by the BBC and the disadvantage to viewers minimised".
 Ofcom also opined that "the BBC had been open and transparent with viewers about the mistake it made and the solution adopted".